VictorRodriguez/hobbies/profiling_container/python/README.md

     1463:   c4 e2 65 00 c2          vpshufb %ymm2,%ymm3,%ymm0
  ```

-Multiple external benchmarks has shown that the correct use of AVX technology could boost the performance of numerical applications ( Deep learning, data analytics and other examples ) up to 3X
+Multiple external benchmarks has shown that the correct use of AVX technology could boost the performance of numerical applications ( Deep learning, data analytics and other examples )

 ## How to build: